 The licence does not authorise the removal of friable asbestos (class A asbestos removal work).

 PRE-REQUISITE: Learners must hold CPCCWHS1001 Prepare to work safely in the construction industry (White Card) competency to be able to do this course.
+Participants must be able to supply a copy of a Statement of Attainment for CPCCWHS1001 or its predecessor CPCCOHS1001A.

 Non-friable asbestos is bonded asbestos where there is no loose fibres that can become airborne.